Spiritual-Programmer/google-maps-clone/README.md

 ## Getting Started
-This Google Maps Clone is built using the mapbox API.
+This Google Maps Clone is built using the Mapbox API.

 ### Installation